Michaelmensahmm/Michael-/README.md

 # Michael-
-Any form of exchange fir money is accepted
+Any form of exchange for money is accepted